AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

 statically that none of these errors will ever occur at runtime.
 More precisely, GNATprove logically interprets the meaning of every instruction in the program.
-Using this interpretation, GNATprove generates a logical formula and named verification condition for each possible check that implies the validity of the code.
+Using this interpretation, GNATprove generates a logical formula called verification condition for each possible check required for the validity of the code.

 .. code:: ada
     :class: ada-nocheck